 Note: Your iPhone takes a backup of your Apple Watch right before you Unpair it.
 However, if even after repairing your Watch still does not synchronize with your iPhone, you might have to set it up as a brand new watch instead.

-In conclusion, your Apple Watch does not really pick up on time on its own.
-Instead, it synchronizes the current time that your iPhone picks up from a cellular / GPS connection.
-So, if your iPhone is not able to change its time zones, your Apple Watch won’t be able to, too.
+In conclusion, your Apple Watch does not pick up on time on its own.
+Instead, it synchronizes the time your iPhone picks up from a cellular / GPS connection.
+So, if your iPhone cannot change its time zones, your Apple Watch won’t be able to, too.

-However, if your iPhone is displaying the right time but your Watch isn’t, then you need to check whether your Bluetooth is on, see if Airplane Mode is turned off, and ensure that you’ve let Watch faces sync with your iPhone.
-If all of that doesn’t work, then Repairing or setting your Watch as a brand new device is your last resort.
+However, if your iPhone is displaying the right time, but your Watch isn’t, you need to check whether your Bluetooth is on, see if Airplane Mode is turned off, and ensure that you’ve let Watch faces sync with your iPhone.
+If all of that doesn’t work, then Repairing or setting your Watch as a brand-new device is your last resort.

 I bought my first smartwatch in 2018 and have been wearing one ever since.
 It might get frustrating at times to receive 100 notifications a day.
 That's why we need to know how to make the best of them and how to use them to improve our daily lives, not the other way around.
 I write about the newest smartwatches, I create top picks, and I write helpful guides and simply explain complicated things.